 Owned by Under Armour, this app allows you to track your runs and view your weekly progress.
 You can also participate in challenges with other runners, record your workouts and explore pre-loaded routines.

 Once you download the app, you’ll need to create a free account to get started.
 You’ll also have the option to begin a 14-day free trial of MVP, which includes live tracking, training plans, audio coaching and more.
-Still, the free features of the app are perfect for casual runners.
+But the free features of the app are perfect for casual runners.

 Zombies, Run! is unlike any other app on this list.
 In addition to providing training plans and tracking your runs, the app incorporates a narrative game into your cardio routine.
 When you download the app, you’ll be introduced to the zombie-themed storyline that requires you to complete “missions” that are equivalent to walks, jogs or runs in the real world.

 Storyline aside, the app offers 5K expert, 10K beginner, 10K intermediate, half marathon beginner and marathon beginner training programs.
 Interval training, run logs and statistics are also available.

 This app is perfect for runners who are just getting started or need some motivation to find a routine.
 You won’t be asked to fill out an initial survey indicating your goals, and you won’t find a library of workouts.
 Instead, the app leads you through various cardio workouts that change weekly.
 If you follow the app’s schedule, you’ll complete a series of 30-minute cardio workouts three times a week for eight weeks.

 Free Yoga Apps

-Whether you’re an experienced practitioner or completely new to yoga, an app is a great way to explore different sequences, learn poses and establish a routine.
+Whether you’re an experienced practitioner or completely new to yoga, an app can be a great way to explore different sequences, learn poses and establish a routine.
 If you don’t find what you’re looking for in an app, keep in mind that there are thousands of free yoga videos on YouTube that you can access from home.